Extrusion Output and Haul-Off Speed: How Line Synchronization Controls Product Dimensions

 During this transition period, the DDR has changed even though the operator intended to maintain it.
 The wall is thinner, the meter weight is lower, and the product may be out of spec — until the extruder catches up (if it can).

-What we see in production: On rigid pipe lines running PE or PP, a 10% haul-off speed increase without coordinated extruder adjustment typically produces a measurable wall thickness reduction within the first 5–10 meters of product after the change.
+What we see in production: On rigid pipe lines running PE or PP, a 10% haul-off speed increase without coordinated extruder adjustment typically produces a measurable wall thickness reduction by the time the affected product reaches the downstream gauge — usually within the first 5–10 meters of product after the change, depending on line layout and gauge position.
 On lines with a meter weight control system, this deviation is caught and compensated automatically.
 On manually controlled lines, it depends entirely on the operator noticing the change — which often does not happen until the next measurement cycle.

 Process diagram showing wall thickness reduction after haul-off speed increases before extruder output fully catches up.